 The 2018 Mercedes-Benz G-Class is ill-suited to everyday use, but its anachronistic attitude is ultimately endearing.

 The base G550s use a 4.0-liter twin-turbo V-8 rated at 416 horsepower and 450 pound-feet of torque.
-That’s enough to sprint this tall SUV to 60 mph in under 6 seconds.
+That’s enough to sprint this tall SUV to 60 mph in less than six seconds.
 Most buyers step up to the G63 AMG, which uses a hand-assembled twin-turbo 5.5-liter V-8 rated at 563 hp and 560 lb-ft that slices the 0-60 time by half a second and pumps out a menacing growl through chrome exhaust pipes located just ahead of the rear wheels.
 The 621-hp flagship G65 AMG’s V-12 engine delivers an intoxicating level of thrust comparable only to a jet.
 All three engines route power to all four wheels via a 7-speed automatic transmission.

 The G-Wagen’s body-on-frame design and its solid axles endow it with tremendous off-road ability.
 In a pinch, a trio of locking differentials accessed via chrome-emblazoned buttons on the dashboard make it even more capable.
 Tread carefully, though: the AMG models have stiff suspensions and sporty tires that make them poorly suited to traversing rougher terrain.
 The G’s 8.3-inches of ground clearance isn’t as impressive as its approach and departure angles of 36 and 27 degrees and its ability to ford nearly two feet of water.